-5 Never will I admit you are right, nor deny my integrity till I die.
-6 Never will I let go of my righteousness; my conscience is not put to shame.
-7 Let my enemy be as the wicked and my adversary as the unrighteous.
-8 For what hope has the godless when God cuts him off, when God takes away his life?
-9 God will not listen to his call when he is beset by trouble.
-10 For he did not delight in the Almighty or call upon him constantly.
-11 See, I tell you the deeds of God and do not conceal the ways of the mighty.
+6Never will I let go of my righteousness; my conscience is not put to shame.
+7Let my enemy be as the wicked and my adversary as the unrighteous.
+8For what hope has the godless when God cuts him off, when God takes away his life?
+9God will not listen to his call when he is beset by trouble.
+10For he did not delight in the Almighty or call upon him constantly.
+11See, I tell you the deeds of God and do not conceal the ways of the Almighty.
 12You have witnessed this yourselves.
 Why then these empty words?

-Third discourse of Nahama the heritage of an oppressor which he receives from the Almighty.
+13This is a wicked man's portion from God, the heritage of an oppressor which he receives from the Almighty.
 14Though his children be many, the sword is their destiny.

 His offspring will go hungry.
-15 The plague will bury those who survive, and their widows will not mourn for them.
-16He may heap up silver like dust and pile up clothes like clay, 17but what he stores, the just will wear, and the innocent divide his silver.
-18 He builds his house like a cobweb, or like the hut a watchman makes.
+15The plague will bury those who survive. and their widows will not mourn for them.
+16He may heap up silver like dust and pile up clothes like clay, 17 but what he stores, the just will wear, and the innocent divide his silver.
+18He builds his house like a cobweb, or like the hut a watchman makes.
 19Once more he lies down rich and wakes to see his wealth all gone.
 20 Terrors rush upon him by day; at night a whirlwind carries him away.
-21 The east wind lifts him up, and he disapas it sweeps him out of his place.
+21The east wind lifts him up, and he disappears as it sweeps him out of his place.
+22People strike at him without mercy

 22 People strike at him without mercy as he flees headlong from their hands.
 23 They clap their hands in mockery and hiss at him from where they are.